 - don't disregard wines with a screwcap.
 Most of Australian premium wines now use screwcap closures rather than a cork

 - make sure there is a vintage on the label; this ensures that at least 85% of the wine in the bottle is from that vintage

 The improving quality of Australian wine is welcome and a trend expected to continue for years to come.
 It is possible to find finesse and quality by looking a little deeper into the origins of the wine.
 And don’t forget Australia is at the forefront of wine tourism - so if you get chance to visit the wine areas of Australia, make sure you visit a few (smaller) wineries to find out more.
 I'll be covering specific Australian wine styles to look out for in a later blogpost - watch this space!

-The Australian bushfires in 2020 & how they are affecting the Australian wine industry
+The Australian bushfires in 2020 & the wine industry

 A quick P.S. following the bushfires in Australia in 2020 - whilst unfortunately many people have been directly affected by the bushfires in Australia at the start of 2020, according to Wine Australia the losses to the wine sector have been limited.
 Sadly some have lost vines, wineries and equipment but this is a very small percentage - only about 1% of the vineyards have been affected by the fires.
 Wine Australia is working closely with growers and winemakers to help measure the impact of the fires in the lead up to the 2020 harvest but they anticipate that "annual season-on-season" variation is likely to be greater than the specific impact of bushfires.
 The best way to support the Australian wine sector is of course to keep buying Australian wine!

 * Statistics courtesy of WineAustralia.com